Maj64/IoT_final_projects/README.md

 5. Install the dependencies: `npm install`

 ## Usage
-To use BookStore, follow these steps:
+To use app, follow these steps:

 1. Start the server: `cd server && npm start`
 2. Start the client: `cd ../client && npm start`